ChronoLogic12/volume-climbing/README.md

 ### Project Goals

 Volume has decided to build this website in order to encourage greater traffic to their new Birmingham centre.
-The creation of a website will help facilitate this in a number of ways including:
+This website will help facilitate this in a number of ways including:
 * Providing an easy way for existing members to find and book times/dates for their climbing sessions.
 * Building Volumes overall sense of brand identity.
 * Promoting a greater online presence and generating greater ‘natural traffic’.
 * Encouraging repeat custom by providing a sense of community centered on their service.
 * Promoting climbing as a fun and social sport to potential new climbers.
 * Making it easy to find details on all services they can provide to both prospective and existing customers.
-* Providing a way to easily locate the centre.
+* Providing a way to easily locate and contact the centre.

 ### User Stories